codethug/SimpleTv/doc/NamingFormat.md

     {ShowName} - S{SeasonNumber00}E{EpisodeNumber00} - {EpisodeName}.mp4

-In the example aboe, this results in
+In the example above, this results in

     NCIS - S03E10 - Probie.mp4